syamjir/fraction-utils/README.md

 - **Simplify a given fraction:** Dividing the numerator and denominator by their greatest common divisor.
 - **Check if the value is an integer:** Determine whether the given value is an integer
 - **Convert an improper fraction to a mixed number.**
+- **Convert decimal number to mixed number:**The decimal number to be converted into mixed number

 ## Installation